-- a.
-The term "Head of the Agency" or "Secretary" means the Secretary, or any Assistant Secretary of the United States Department of the Interior; and the term "his duly authorized representative" means any person or persons or Board authorized to act for the head of the Agency or the Secretary. - b.
-The term "Department" means the United States Department of the Interior (USDI). - c.
-The terms "Agency" or "Service" means the U.S. Fish and Wildlife Service (FWS). - d.
-The term "Signing Official" or "SO" means any person authorized to execute the agreement on behalf of the Service and includes, except as otherwise provided in the agreement, the authorized representative of the Signing Official acting within the limits of his authority. - e.
-The term "FKS Project Officer" means the SO's authorized representative responsible for the technical administration of the agreement, the evaluation of performance under the agreement, the acceptance of technical reports, and for such other specific responsibilities as may be stipulated in various provisions of the agreement. - f.
-The term "Recipient" includes the following: - (1) States, local governments or Federally recognized Indian tribal governments as defined in OHB Circular A- - (2) Komprofit organizations including public and private institutions of higher education, public and private hospitals and other quasi public and private nonprofit organizations as further described in OHB Circular A-110. - (3) Commercial organizations are organizations which are not otherwise included among those specified in OMB Circulars A-102 or A-110; international organizations; or businesses organized for profit. - g.
-The term "Grant Agreement" means the legal instrument between the Service and the recipient which provides for the transfer of Federal resources to the recipient to accomplish a public purpose activity for which no substantial involvement between the parties is anticipated during performance. - h.
-The term "Cooperative Agreement" means the legal instrument between the Service and the recipient which provides for the transfer of Federal resources to the recipient to accomplish a public purpose activity for which substantial involvement between the parties is anticipated during performance. - 1.
-The acronym "OHB" means Office of Hanagement and Budget. - j.
-The acronym "FAR" means Federal Acquisition Regulations. - 2.
-ALLOHABLE COSTS [This clause is applicable to all assistance agreements involving the transfer of Federal funds] - Payments up to the amount specified in the assistance agreement shall be made only for costs determined by the To repress up to the amount specified in the essistance egicement shall be made only for costs determined by the SSO to be allowable, allocable and reasonable in conducting the work under the agreement in accordance with its terms and other other states. and with the following cost principles: - (1) ONB Circular A-21 shall be applicable to educational institutions. - (2) OHB Circular A-87 shall be applicable to state and local governments and federally recognized Indian triba: governments. - (3) OMB Circular A-122 shall be applicable to other non-profit organizations. - (4) Federal Acquisition Regulations (FAR) 31.2 shall be applicable to all other recipients. - b.
-Expenditures requiring prior written approval from the SO are found in the applicable Federal cost principles c FKS policy and are summarized below:
+a.
+The term "Head of the Agency" or "Secretary" means the Secretary, or any Assistant Secretary of the United States Department of the Interior; and the term "his duly authorized representative" means any person or persons or Board authorized to act for the head of the Agency or the Secretary.

+b.
+The term "Department" means the United States Department of the Interior (USDI).

+c.
+The terms "Agency" or "Service" means the U.S. Fish and Wildlife Service (FWS).

+d.
+The term "Signing Official" or "SO" means any person authorized to execute the agreement on behalf of the Service and includes, except as otherwise provided in the agreement, the authorized representative of the Signing Official acting within the limits of his authority.

+e.
+The term "FWS Project Officer" means the SO's authorized representative responsible for the technical administration of the agreement, the evaluation of performance under the agreement, the acceptance of technical reports, and for such other specific responsibilities as may be stipulated in various provisions of the agreement.

+f.
+The term "Recipient" includes the following:

+(1) States, local governments or Federally recognized Indian tribal governments as defined in DMB Circular A-102.

+(2) Nonprofit organizations including public and private institutions of higher education, public and private hospitals and other quasi public and private nonprofit organizations as further described in OMB Circular A-110.

+(3) Commercial organizations are organizations which are not otherwise included among those specified in OMB Circulars A-102 or A-110; international organizations; or businesses organized for profit.

+g.
+The term "Grant Agreement" means the legal instrument between the Service and the recipient which provides for the transfer of Federal resources to the recipient to accomplish a public purpose activity for which no substantial involvement between the parties is anticipated during performance.

+h.
+The term "Cooperative Agreement" means the legal instrument between the Service and the recipient which provides for the transfer of Federal resources to the recipient to accomplish a public purpose activity for which substantial involvement between the parties is anticipated during performance.

+i.
+The acronym "UMB" means Office of Management and Budget.

+j.
+The acronym "FAR" means Federal Acquisition Kegulations.

+2. ALLOWABLE COSTS - [This clause is applicable to all assistance agreements involving the transfer of Federal funds]

+a.
+Payments up to the amount specified in the assistance agreement shall be made only for costs determined by the SO to be allowable, allocable and reasonable in conducting the work under the agreement in accordance with its terms and with the following cost principles:

+(1) OMB Circular A-21 shall be applicable to educational institutions.

+(2) OMB Circular A-87 shall be applicable to state and local governments and federally recognized Indian tribal governments.

+(3) OMB Circular A-122 shall be applicable to other non-profit organizations.

+(4) Federal Acquisition Regulations (FAR) 31.2 shall be applicable to all other recipients.

+b.
+Expenditures requiring prior written approval from the SO are found in the applicable Federal cost principles or FWS policy and are summarized below: